Get involved: send your pictures, video, news and views by texting PKNEWS to 80360

 Ten goals Zlatan would be proud of

 But best ever?
-We think not.
+Not a chance.

-Don't take our word for it.
-Let's take a look at some of the real contenders for the title of 'best goal ever.'
+So let's take a look at some of the real contenders for the title of 'best goal ever.'

 And have your say at the bottom of the page by taking part in our poll.
 Is Zlatan's goal really the best ever, and if not what is?